MrWolfZ/Conqueror/recipes/cqs/basics/getting-started/README.md

     break;
 ```

-You can now run the application and execute the `get` operation (although there aren't any counters to get a value for just yet, which we'll address in the next step):
+Run the application and execute the `get` operation (although there aren't any counters to get a value for just yet, which we'll address in the next step):

 ```txt
 > dotnet run